BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 ### Cheese

 #### Cheesy Slayer: full heal on change
+The player character will be healed fully on turning into Slayer.
 Makes it a better "last resort" ability.

 #### Cheesy Slayer: reputation
 The Slayer form is virtually unusable by good characters because of the reputation penalty.
 But usually no one is even alive after seeing it - so why should reputation suffer?
-Up to you decide.
+Up to you to decide.

 ##### Reduced loss
 With reduced loss, you lose only 1 point of reputation, even when turning into Ravager (in vanilla, it's 3).